knative/docs/serving/gke-assigning-static-ip-address.md

-If you are running Knative on Google Kubernetes Engine and want to use a [custom domain](./using-a-custom-domain.md) with your apps, you need to configure a static IP address to ensure your custom domain mapping doesn't break.
+If you are running Knative on Google Kubernetes Engine and want to use a [custom domain](./using-a-custom-domain.md) with your apps, you need to configure a static IP address to ensure that your custom domain mapping doesn't break.

-Knative uses a shared Gateway to serve all incoming traffic within Knative service mesh, which is the "knative-shared-gateway" Gateway under `knative-serving` namespace.
+Knative uses the shared `knative-shared-gateway` Gateway under the `knative-serving` namespace, to serve all incoming traffic within the Knative service mesh.
 The IP address to access the gateway is the external IP address of the "knative-ingressgateway" service under the `istio-system` namespace.
 Therefore, in order to set a static IP for the Knative shared gateway `knative-shared-gateway`, you must to set the